curiosity81/T-1000/README.md

 This is where project T-1000 comes into play:

 T-1000 stands for **TINTE-1000**, a simple open source and raspberry pi zero based Trezor alternative, small enough to fit into a pocket.
-Where TINTE is a recursive acronym and may stand for:
+TINTE is the german word for ink and may stand for:

 * TINTE Is Not (A) Trezor Emulator
 * TINTE Inks Nicely Text Emission